mrHock89/Web-Development-2025/README.md

 - You will learn by doing this.
 ## Learning:
 ### HTML:

+#### Emmit shortcuts:
+- div.box will clera a div with class name of box

 #### Note:
 - Do not try to learn Everything in HTML
 - Learn on the go and when it required